RobertWSaunders/rover/README.md

 ## Usage

 To play Rover download all of the files and save them to a directory.

 Open Terminal and enter the following command:

 `$ ruby app.rb`

-Below is some sample out from the game:

 ## Dependancies